-A 33 year old male professor presents to your office with left eye pain, redness, and photophobia after being scratched by his newborn child earlier in the day.
-Visual acuity in the eye is 20/40 with current glasses, and fluorescein staining highlights an area of abrasion on the central cornea:
+A young male presents left eye pain, redness, and photophobia after being scratched 6 hours ago.
+Visual acuity in the eye is 20/40; fluorescein staining highlights an area of abrasion on the central cornea:

-- To review anatomy and principals of wound healing relevant to corneal abrasions
+- To review anatomy and principles of wound healing relevant to corneal abrasions

 - To review various treatment modalities described for corneal abrasions